 During my clinical neuropsychology training I became increasingly frustrated with the lack of effective treatments for the patients I saw, particularly for those dealing with the devastating consequences of dementia.
 It was this experience that inspired me to focus on research and drove the direction of my research career – investigating novel biological approaches for treating disorders of cognition.
 Our approach to dementia revolves around focusing more on the changes in the way that neurones "talk to each other" as a result of the pathology of the illness, rather than the pathology itself.
 So we're using a type of brain stimulation called transcranial magnetic stimulation to enhance the communication of neurones through the brain areas impacted by Alzheimer's disease.
 We're conducting a randomised controlled trial of this technique in patients with mild to moderate Alzheimer's, with the pilot data showing some promising early signs, but there's a ways to go until we complete the trial.

-You'll be speaking at the Monash International Women's Day event at Robert Blackwood Hall on Thursday, 8 March, and again as the Monash speaker at the Women in STEMM side-by-side launch on 22 March.
-Tell us about hese events and programs, and why they're so important.
+You spoke at the Monash International Women's Day event at Robert Blackwood Hall on Thursday, 8 March 2018, and again as the Monash speaker at the Women in STEMM side-by-side, 22 March.
+Tell us about these events and programs, and why they're so important.

 I was invited to speak at the launch of the Women in STEM side-by-side program by the program organisers, including Dr Rowan Brookes.
 It’s an eight-month program of workshops and networking opportunities aimed at providing women at different career stages with the skills and support they need for their careers.
 This is a really important initiative – we're encouraging women into STEM careers, asking them to be role models, mentors, champions and leaders, so it's imperative that we also provide them with the knowledge and support that will allow them to do this.